India follows China's lead to widen use of coronavirus tracing app

 NEW DELHI (Reuters) - India is aggressively pushing a state-backed contact tracing app to fight the spread of COVID-19, raising fears that the world’s second-most populous nation is on its way to Chinese-style methods of high tech social control.

 The government of Prime Minister Narendra Modi has touted its app, Aarogya Setu, or “Health Bridge,” as a key tool in fighting the deadly coronavirus.
-With more than 70,000 people already infected in India, and the number of cases is expected to exceed China, the origin of the outbreak, within a week.
+With more than 70,000 people already infected, the number of cases in India is expected to exceed China, the origin of the outbreak, within a week.

 Like many apps being rolled out around the world, Aarogya Setu uses Bluetooth signals on smartphones to record when people come in close contact with one another, so that contacts can be quickly alerted when a person tests positive for COVID-19.